-People who live in high-risk rural and suburban areas of Florida should take precautions to protect their homes from fire.
+People who live in high-risk residential areas of Florida should take precautions to protect their homes from fire.
 Since some preventive actions have economic and environmental costs, they are not appropriate for every homeowner.
 It is possible to keep an attractive yard that conserves energy, water, and wildlife while also protecting your home from wildfire.
-Additional fire protection can be gained if homeowners, local landowners, and officials work together to develop fire protection services, water sources, and defensible space for an entire community.
+Homeowners, local landowners, and officials can gain additional fire protection by working together to develop fire protection services, water sources, and defensible space for an entire community (Parajuli et al. 2020).

-Use the Internet to find out more about landscaping your Florida home and reducing the risk of wildland fire.
+Learn more about landscaping your Florida home and reducing wildland fire risk by visiting these websites.

 University of Florida Websites:

 Landscaping for Wildlife https://wec.ifas.ufl.edu/extension/

 Smokey Bear https://www.smokeybear.com/

 Southern Fire Exchange https://southernfireexchange.org/ Tall Timbers Research Station https://talltimbers.org/

 Behm, A., A. Long, M. C. Monroe, C. Randall, W. Zipperer, and A. Hermansen-Báez.
 2004.
 Fire in the Wildland-Urban Interface: Preparing a Firewise Plant List for WUI Residents (Circular 1453).
 Gainesville: University of Florida Institute of Food and Agricultural Sciences https://doi.org/10.32473/edis-fr151-2004

 Campbell, H. 2020.
 Firescaping: Wildfire-Resistant Landscaping in Georgia.
 University of Georgia, WSFNR-20-96A. < https://bugwoodcloud.org/resource/files/18516.pdf >